damien-dupre/dcu-r-tutorials/slides/slide_05_02.md

 # Console: R’s Heart

 You can execute code by typing it directly into the Console.
 However, if you type code into the console, it won’t be saved.
 And if you make a mistake in typing code into the console, you’d have to re-type everything all over again.
-Instead, it’s better to write all your code in a document called the Code Editor and presented here after.
+Instead, it’s better to write all your code in a document called the Code Editor, presented here after.

 ---